chrishappy/smooth-shopping/README.md

 # Smooth Shopping

-Empowering food banks to provide their clients with the dignity of choice.
+*Empowering Food Bank Clients with the Dignity of Choice*

 Smooth Shopping enables food banks to allow their clients to shop for goods online using an monthly credit system.
-In the backend, Smooth Shopping provides an inventory and order processing system.
+In the backend, Smooth Shopping provides a customer management, inventory managment and order processing system.

-Backend: Headless Drupal | Front end: a React app.
+Back end: Decoupled Drupal | Front end: a React app.

 Developed in partnership with the [House of Omeed](https://houseofomeed.ca/) during #HACKVAN2021.